-Reported KPI's (September 2023 - August 2024)
+Reported KPI's (September 2024 - August 2025)

-- · Supplier Auditing and Monitoring
+- Supplier Auditing and Monitoring

-- 82% of our suppliers have undergone external audits conducted by accredited, independent third-party auditors.
+- 83% 325 of our suppliers have undergone external audits conducted by accredited, independent third-party auditors.
 These audits assess compliance including the prohibition of modern slavery.

-- 18% of our suppliers have been audited using Savona's internal approval and monitoring process within the past year.
-This process involves direct engagement with suppliers, including questionnaires, to assess their practices and compliance with our policies and procedures.
+- o 17% 65 of our suppliers have been audited using Savona's internal approval and monitoring processes.
+This involves direct engagement with suppliers, including questionnaires, to assess their practices and compliance with our policies and procedures.

 - Suppliers of products and services located by Registered office

-- United Kingdom 422
+- United Kingdom 388

 - o Republic of Ireland 01

-- o Belgium 01
+- o Belgium -01

-- Other Regions 00
+- o Other Regions 00

-- · High risk suppliers
+- High risk suppliers

-- 0% Suppliers identified as high risk
+- o 0% Suppliers identified as high risk

 - Instances of Modern Slavery Issues in the period

-- 0 issues identified or reported
+- o 0 issues identified or reported